AbstractSDK/abstract/framework/docs/src/3_framework/6_module_types.md

 - **Adapter**: modules that act as a standard interface between your Account and external services.
 - **Standalone**: modules not built within Abstract, but registered to your Account so that the manager can execute commands on them.

+## Apps

+An App module adds additional functionality to your Abstract Account, exposing new entry-points for you or your users.
+This could range from adding advanced financial logic, data management features, or complex computation capabilities, depending on your application's needs.

+Each App module is exclusive to a single Abstract Account, **meaning the instance is owned by the Account owner**, ensuring the owner has full control over the module's functionality and lifecycle.
+This level of control extends to the management of upgrades, maintenance, and any customization that might be required for the specific use case of the application.

+Because each Account has its own instance, App modules can be tightly integrated with the Account's existing infrastructure.
+This includes the ability to interact directly with other modules within the same account, enabling powerful synergies and cross-module functionality.

+> The `abstract:etf` module is an app that exposes entry-points allowing external users to buy and sell "shares" in your
+> Account, representing a portion of the Accounts' value.

 ## Adapters